TomHarrop/asw-gbs-genome-paper/md/discussion.md

 The number of markers yielded by legacy genotyping-by-sequencing approaches provides low power to detect polygenic responses resulting from weak selection on standing variation.
 Higher-resolution, genome-wide association studies using whole-genome resequencing with more individuals and a stronger resistance phenotype may allow detection of regions of the genome associated with resistance of the weevils to biocontrol.

-**Stephen - I've tried to spell the above paragraph out a bit more explicitly.
-Is it unclear, or do you disagree with the argument?**

-Two draft weevil (family Curculionidae) genomes constructed from short reads have been deposited in the NCBI database.
+Two draft weevil (family Curculionidae) genomes constructed from short reads have been deposited in the NCBI Genome database.
 The coffee berry borer, *Hypothenemus hampei*, has a draft genome size of 163 MB [@vegaDraftGenomeMost2015], and the mountain pine beetle, *Dendroctonus ponderosae*, has a draft genome size of 202 MB in males and 213 MB in females [@keelingDraftGenomeMountain2013].
 Draft genomes that incorporate long reads have been deposited for the red palm weevil (*Rhynchophorus ferrugineus*; [GCA_012979105.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_012979105.1/)) and the rice weevil (*Sitophilus oryzae*; [GCF_002938485.1](https://www.ncbi.nlm.nih.gov/assembly/GCF_002938485.1/)).
 These assemblies are 782 MB and 771 MB, respectively.